christoph-phillips/blog/content/blog/of-all-phenomena-the-mind-the-forerunner.md

   You cannot separate the mind and the body.
 They are intimately linked.
-As Gabor Mate says in _The Body Says No_, our mind can create illness that manifests in the body.
-Our mind can create muscle weakness and fatigue, especially when under stressful conditions.
+As Gabor Mate says in _The Body Says No_, our mind can create conditions that manifest in the body.
+Our mind can create muscle weakness and fatigue, especially when under mentally stressful conditions.

   What if we could feel stronger every day purely through training our mind